 Special focus will be placed on the opportunities currently offered by the European Recovery and Resilience Mechanism and the PERTE for Vanguard Healthcare, along with new programs in artificial intelligence and medical imaging interoperability, which set strategic milestones for advancing the digital maturity of Spain’s National Health System.
 The recent approval of the European Health Data Space Regulation represents a decisive boost for the interoperability of healthcare data and opens the door to the development of artificial intelligence algorithms that will help improve clinical decision-making and accelerate diagnostic and treatment processes.
 This new reality, characterized by a previously unimaginable volume of data, requires the development of a healthcare data governance model that ensures its safe, efficient, and ethical use, defining regulatory frameworks, quality standards and procedures to safeguard privacy, traceability and interoperability across the system.

-Next, Dipak Kalra, President of the European Institute for Innovation through Health Data, will join remotely to participate in a dialogue on the changes needed to transform healthcare organizations, accompanied by Rosa Mª Piñeiro, CEO of CUIDARred; Teresa Ramos, Director of Digital Health at Roche Farma Spain; and moderated by Santiago García, of the Spanish Patients’ Forum.
+Next, Dipak Kalra, President of the European Institute for Innovation through Health Data, will join remotely for a dialogue on the necessary changes to transform healthcare organizations, also moderated by Pablo Serrano.

-The meeting will conclude with a summary of key takeaways by Rocío Montalbán and Óscar Fernández, Director General of Planning, Knowledge Management and Digital Health at the Government of Cantabria and co-director of the course.
-The closing institutional remarks will be delivered by Luis Carretero, Managing Director of the Cantabrian Health Service.
+The meeting will conclude with a summary of key takeaways by Rocío Montalbán and Óscar Fernández, Director General for Planning, Knowledge Management, and Digital Health for the Government of Cantabria and Co-Director of the course.
+The official closing will be delivered by Luis Carretero, Managing Director of the Cantabrian Health Service.

 This professional meeting has established itself as an essential platform for sharing knowledge, fostering partnerships, and exploring how to place people at the heart of tomorrow’s digital healthcare system, using data as a driver for responsible, ethical and sustainable transformation.